AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variables-global.md

 -  **Default**-_Not set_
 -  **Version**—Adobe Commerce 2.4.7-beta2 and later

 When set to `true`, enables Commerce webhooks.
 The webhook runs on an external endpoint, such as an App Builder runtime action or [AWS Lambda](https://aws.amazon.com/lambda/).
-See the [_Webhooks Guide_](https://developer.adobe.com/commerce/extensibility/webhooks) for more information.
+The [_Webhooks Guide_](https://developer.adobe.com/commerce/extensibility/webhooks) describes this feature in detail.

 ```yaml
 stage: